-Flex Alerts are issued by the California Independent System Operator (Cal ISO), an independent, nonprofit agency which oversees the state’s power grid.
+Flex Alerts are issued by the California Independent System Operator (Cal ISO), an independent, nonprofit agency that oversees the state’s power grid.

 They are issued when temperatures are expected to be so high that they prompt a subsequent increase in energy use that could potentially stress the power grid, causing outages or forcing rolling blackouts.